jeremyjordan/ml-monitoring/README.md

     - Username: admin
     - Password: prom-operator
     - (This password can be configured in the Helm chart `values.yaml` file)
+5. Import the model dashboard.
+    - On the left sidebar, click the "+" and select "Import".
+    - Copy and paste the JSON defined in `dashboards/model.json` in the text area.

 ## Deploy a model